phalcon/documentation/docs/acl.md

 ## Custom Objects

 Phalcon allows developers to define their own role and component objects.
-These objects must implement the supplied
+These objects must implement the supplied interfaces:
-interfaces:

 * [Phalcon\Acl\RoleAwareInterface][acl-roleaware] for Role
 * [Phalcon\Acl\ComponentAwareInterface][acl-componentaware] for Component

+!!! info

+    These two interfaces are deprecated bridges to `Phalcon\Contracts\Acl\RoleAware` and `Phalcon\Contracts\Acl\ComponentAware`.
+The examples below still work unchanged; new code should implement the contracts.
+See [Contracts](#contracts).

 ### Role

 You can implement the [Phalcon\Acl\RoleAwareInterface][acl-roleaware] in your custom class with its own logic.
 The example below shows a new role object called `ManagerRole`:

 ```php
 <?php